History of the Massachusetts Institute of Technology: Postwar laboratories

+Institutional effects

+The Institute grew dramatically through these developments.
+The faculty doubled and the graduate student body quintupled between the early 1930s and the mid-1950s; by the 1958–59 academic year, the ratio of graduate to undergraduate students had shifted from roughly 1:3.3 to 1:1.3.
+Federal funding, which had totalled $42,000 in 1939, reached nearly $38 million by 1944; after a postwar dip it grew again through the Cold War, and by 1957 research expenditures accounted for 72 percent of MIT's total operating budget.
+The Department of Defense was the dominant sponsor: as late as 1970, it provided 28 percent of on-campus research funding, with additional large obligations flowing to Lincoln and the Instrumentation Laboratory.
+MIT no longer simply served the industries with which it had worked for decades; it had developed closer and far larger working relationships with the federal government, philanthropic foundations, and a growing constellation of defense-related firms in the Route 128 corridor.

 Lewis Report

 Walker's Course IX on General Studies was dissolved shortly after his death and a seventy-year debate followed over what was the appropriate role and scope of humanistic and social studies at MIT.
 A new Department of Economics, Statistics, and Political Science was established in 1903 to replace Course IX, which was later split into a Department of Economics and Statistics and a Department of History of Political Science in 1907.
 Karl Taylor Compton reorganized the Institute to incorporate a Division of Humanities under which these departments were placed in 1932, but could offer no degrees.
 Between 1918 and 1956, political science classes and faculty were subsumed or merged into any of History and English or Economics and Social Science until a separate Ph.D. program was approved in 1958.
 A PhD program in Economics was launched in 1941.

 The 1949 report of the Committee on Educational Survey recommended the establishment of a School of Humanities granting degrees which led to the establishment of the same in 1950 and separate departments in Economics and Political Science were formally established in 1965.
 Since 1975, all MIT undergraduate students have been required to take eight classes distributed across the School of Humanities, Arts, and Social Sciences before receiving their degrees.